Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module02-quiz.md

-# Module 2 - Compute in the Cloud
+# QUIZ Module 2 - Compute in the Cloud

 > Q: How does EC2 compare to running servers on premises?